ernstleierzopf/ncid/README.md

 NCID now supports multiple GPUs seamlessly during training:

-- Before running any of the scripts, run: `export CUDA_VISIBLE_DEVICES=[gpus]`
+Before running any of the scripts, run: `export CUDA_VISIBLE_DEVICES=[gpus]`

 - Where you should replace [gpus] with a comma separated list of the index of each GPU you want to use (e.g., 0,1,2,3).
 - You should still do this if only using 1 GPU.
 - You can check the indices of your GPUs with `nvidia-smi`.

-- Then, simply set the batch size to `8*num_gpus`

-  with the training commands above.
-The training script will automatically scale the hyperparameters to the right values.

-  - If you have memory to spare you can increase the batch size further, but keep it a multiple of the number of GPUs you're using.

 # Unit-Tests